Credit Card Debt Relief

 The Price of Credit Card Debt Relief

-Whether you negotiate credit card debt forgiveness yourself or a debt relief company does it for you, there are still costs involved.
+Whether you negotiate credit card debt relief by yourself or through a debt relief company, there are still costs involved.

-All while the process is going on, your late payments will show up on your credit report and damage your credit score.
+All while the process continues, your late payments will show up on your credit report and damage your credit score.
 Then, once a settlement is reached, that settlement will likely remain a bad mark on your credit history for seven years.

 In addition, forgiven amounts are likely to be considered taxable unless you prove that you're insolvent.